Skip to content

 12. Framing square ($10–25): A framing square or a speed square will help you cut right angles and straight lines on roofing materials.

-13. Wheelbarrow ($50–120): Transport shingles, debris, or other roofing materials across the job site more easily with a wheelbarrow.
+13. Wheelbarrow ($50–120): A wheelbarrow makes transporting shingles, debris, or other roofing materials across the job site easier.

-15. Tool belt ($30–60): Find a tool belt that will fit your essential hand tools and keep them accessible while you work.
+15. Tool belt ($30–60): Find a tool belt that fits your essential hand tools and keep them accessible while you work.

 READ MORE: How to price and bid a roofing job